Capacity, Consolidation

 Marci Horner

-Marci Horner combines school planning, GIS analysis, and demographic expertise to tackle the most politically sensitive work in K-12: boundary adjustments, school consolidations, and safety mapping.
+Marci Horner combines school planning, GIS analysis, and demographic expertise to tackle the most politically sensitive work in K-12: capacity utilization, school consolidations, redistricting, and safety mapping.
 Her focus is the human element of these decisions.
 She works with districts to understand that the data is only part of the challenge — how it is communicated to parents, boards, and communities often determines whether a sound plan succeeds or collapses in a public meeting.

 The problem she solves

 Boundary adjustments and consolidations are technically supported by data but politically explosive.
-Safety plans are PDFs that first responders have never seen and cannot act on during an incident.
-Districts have the analysis but not the framework to present it in a way communities can engage with.
+Districts have the analysis but not the framework to present it in a way communities can engage with — and decisions stall or fail at the board level.

 How she solves it

-Marci teaches planners to build GIS-backed safety maps and community-ready consolidation analyses that lead with the human questions first — who is affected, what alternatives were considered, and why — so that the technical rigor is presented in a form people can actually engage with.
+Marci teaches planners to build community-ready consolidation and capacity analyses that lead with the human questions first — who is affected, what alternatives were considered, and why — so that the technical rigor lands in a form people can actually engage with.

 The Stakes of Getting It Right